Spencer-Sch/firebase-learning/README.md

 - Fourth rule written and test is passing
 - Fifth rule written and test is passing
 - Sixth rule written and test is passing
+- Seventh rule written and test is passing
+- Eighth rule written and test is passing
+- Nineth rule written and test is passing

 [Back to Top](#firebase-security-rules)